tinacms/tina.io/content/docs/reference/self-hosted/auth-provider/authjs.md

 next: '/docs/reference/self-hosted/auth-provider/tina-cloud'
 ---

-The default (Auth.js) auth provider uses [Auth.js](https://authjs.dev/) and a user collection to authenticate and authorize users with your TinaCMS instance.
+The default (Auth.js) auth provider uses [Auth.js](https://authjs.dev/) and a user collection to authenticate and authorize users to your TinaCMS instance.

 ## Getting Started